dgoppenheimer/md-sims/docs/course/course-organization.md

 Citation: Cheung NJ, Yu W (2018) De novo protein structure prediction using ultra-fast molecular dynamics simulation.
 PLoS ONE 13(11): e0205819. https://doi.org/10.1371/journal.pone.0205819

+### Other Notes

+Use [Alphafold 2.0](https://alphafold.ebi.ac.uk/) to get the 3D structure of your protein of interest (whether or not the structure has been solved by other means).

+Use the [PASSer 2.0 server](https://passer.smu.edu/) to locate potential allosteric sites for docking.

+Dock subsets of the Zinc chemical database using [Gnina](https://github.com/gnina/gnina).

+Use MTiOpenScreen instead

+Validate the docking using molecular dynamics simulations.

+Analyze simulations with and without inhibitor.

+AI in Drug Discovery